 - Gated Content – This is the content itself which needs to be related to the subject matter of the blog post to increase the chances of people wanting to click on it.

 The main type of content you want to start building regularly when converting to inbound is blogs.
 They can be used to target buyers at all stages of the journey.
 You can host your blog on WordPress, it’s one of the cheapest and easiest ways to get a blog started.
+If you choose this option, use good quality web hosting for WordPress – low cost options are often a false economy.

 The best practice for blogs is to publish a new one every week on the same date so that Google sees your site as a consistent source of valued information within a specific subject matter.
 To track your visitors and understand their behaviours on your website and blog, you need to set up a Google Analytics account.